-In AgencyBloc, an automated workflow is a set of selected actions that happen when it is triggered.
+In AgencyBloc, a workflow is a set of automated actions that are performed when it is triggered.
 You set conditions for its trigger to specify the types of records that are included in the workflow.
 In this article, learn about the parts and pieces of workflows so you can get the most out of Automated Workflow.

 IN THIS ARTICLE